sanazkeshvari/Papers/SDLR/Codes/ReadMe.md

   1. Unpack the <a href = "https://github.com/allegro/allRank">allrank</a> package in the target directory (such as a directory named Teacher).
   2. Download and unpack the SDLR.zip file here (which contains of all the implementation codes in current directory).
   3. Replace or overwrite the unpacked codes of SDLR.zip into the `allrank` directory of the extracted <a href = "https://github.com/allegro/allRank">allrank</a> package.
-  4. Set your running settings in the files have names that start with "lambdarank_atmax" of `in` directory inside the `allrank` directory and remember to set the "ListSD" for name of loss in that setting (Note: the name of loss function is case sensitive).
+  4. Set your running settings in the files have names that start with "lambdarank_atmax" of `in` directory inside the `allrank` directory and remember to set the datasets address in "path" of "data" and "ListSD" for name of loss in that setting (Note: the name of loss function is case sensitive).

      (Change the "inupt-norm" of setting file to ${\color{cyan}True}$ for MSLR10K and MSLR30K.)
   6. Go to the "main.py" in `allrank` directory and in the final lines of the code, change the range of loop with the range of your running settings of `in` directory then run the "main.py".